Jump to video!

-What is a Laab?
+What is laab?

 If you want to check out other kinds of "non-traditional laab" see my recipes for Laab Omelette, Laab Salmon, Laab Burger and Laab Meatballs.
+As I said, laab is a really great flavour that you can turn into so many delicious things!

 Is it a Laab?
 Or larb?
 Or laap?

 This popular dish goes by many English spellings: laab, larb, or laap are a few common ones you see on Thai restaurant menus.
 Spell it how you want, but for the love of god do NOT pronounce the "r" (I'm looking at us North American English speakers here).
-Makes me cringe every time I hear someone say "laRRRRb".
-Writing out Thai words in English is a challenge because English has such limited consonants and vowels compared to Thai, this is why people will be looking for a dish on my website and they can't find it because they spell it differently!
+It is not "laRRRRb".
+It should be pronounced quite simply: laab.

 Watch The Full Video Tutorial!